duyubo/Biosignal-Processing/README.md

 - EEG109: 64 channel eeg data of 109 subjects recording motor imagery and motor executation [9][10][11]
 - BCI-IV 2a: 22 channel eeg data of 9 subjects recording motor imagery [14]
 - EDF78: single channel eeg data of 78 subjects recording eeg signals while the people are sleeping [11][12][13] (This dataset is excluded from the project due to the task type is not related to motor imagery/executation)
-- EMG22: 12-channel emg signals of 22 subjects recording basic movements of the fingers and of the wrist and grasping and functional movements [7][8]
+- EMG22: 12-channel emg signals of 22 subjects recording basic movements of the fingers and of the wrist and grasping and functional movements [7][8] (This dataset is excluded from the project due to the extreme high number of classes: 40)
-- Cho2017: 64-channel eeg signals of 52 subjects recording motor imagery of the left and right hands [15][17]
+- HALT12: 19-channel eeg signals of 12 subjects recording motor imagery of hand/leg/tongue [26][27]

 ## Motivation && Problem Defination
 With some preliminary experiment results, we find that the biosignals such as EEGs of motor imagery are different among subjects.
 These differences bring the diffculties in cross-subject biosignal classification tasks.
 For example, if we train the DL model on first n subjects (each subject k data samples) while test the remaining m subjects (each subject k data samples), we will have much lower classification accuracy than training on m+n subjects (each subject has k1 data samples)